Build Your First Chrome Extension: Step by Step

 }

-This content script listens for a GET_PAGE_META message and responds with metadata extracted from the page's meta tags.
-The popup could use this to auto-populate tags based on the page's keywords or show a preview image.
+Pretty clean.
+The content script listens for a GET_PAGE_META message and responds with metadata extracted from the page's meta tags.
+Your popup could use this to auto-populate tags based on page keywords or show a preview image.
+Not every page will have all these meta tags, of course — the code handles missing ones gracefully by defaulting to empty strings and arrays.

-Message passing is how different parts of your extension communicate.
-Here is a quick reference:
+Message passing is how different parts of your extension talk to each other.
+Quick reference:

 | From | To | Method |